Service Management Blog

 • Delivering customer service through multiple channels including human, digital, self-service, and automated.

-Drawing from both the e-CF and the SFIA 7, here are common examples of service desk tasks.
-Though these indicate levels within a traditional tiered framework, these competencies are applicable to most service desk approaches:
+Drawing from both the e-CF and the SFIA 7, here are common examples of service desk tasks based on the employee’s career level.
+Though these indicate levels within a traditional tiered framework, these competencies are applicable to most service desk approaches.

-• Receives and handles requests for service, following agreed procedures.
+• Service desk specialist receives and handles requests for service, following agreed procedures.

 • Promptly allocates calls as appropriate.